git-techknowledge.in

 git push origin main

-Step 7: Secure and Manage Repositories
+Step 7: Secure and Manage Your Git Server

-• Keep Git updated.
+• Keep Git and your server updated.

 • Create separate repositories for different projects.